 The nylon pre-filter captures relatively large particles before the air reaches the main HEPA filter.
 Consequently, there’s less work for the main filter.
 And its lifespan increases.

 The main filter processes the bulk of the air purification work.
-It stays sandwiched between the pre-filter and odor filter.
-And it banishes at least 99.97% of airborne particles in the 0.3 microns range (PM2.5 particles).
-These fine particles are known to travel to the smallest cells causing irreparable destruction.
+This HEPA air filter stays sandwiched between the pre-filter and odor filter.
+And the filter media banishes at least 99.97% of airborne particles in the 0.3 microns range (PM2.5 particles).
+These ultra-fine particles are respirable and are known to travel to the smallest cells causing mostly irreversible organ destruction.

 Now, manufacturers mainly focus on 0.3um particulates since they’re the trickiest particles to remove.
-But a True HEPA air purifier filters air contaminants down to 0.1 microns according to the U.S. EPA (Environmental Program Authority).
+But believe it or not, a True HEPA air purifier filters air contaminants down to 0.1 microns.
+That’s not my opinion.
+It’s a claim the U.S. EPA (Environmental Program Authority) boldly makes.

 Air Pollutants Removed by the Main Filter